WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Core_Compute_Module_DevKit/index.md

 ![Create new Meadow Application](../../Common_Assets/wildernesslabs_meadow_projects.png)

-Name the project whatever you like or leave the default name and let Visual Studio load up the new Meadow app.
 Once the new project is loaded, right-click on the toolbar area and select the Meadow Device List item.

 ![Display Meadow Devices Toolbar](../../Common_Assets/wildernesslabs_meadow_toolbar.png)